DessimozLab/pyomabrowser/Readme.txt

 1) build oma:latest container:
    DOCKER_BUILDKIT=1 docker build -t oma:latest -f for_docker/oma/Dockerfile --ssh default .

+   You may need to run the command above with --no-cache argument if you want to update code repository e.g. pyoma folder

 2) run the omabrowser using composer: docker-compose up -d